-- Waters Alliance 2690, 2695, 2790, 2795, 1525 Systems.
-Each channel in these modules has a 0.5 ml volume.
-Because these are integrated degassers (exc for the 1525 stand-alone), the tubing volumes are also low ~ 5 ml each.
+- Waters Alliance 2690, 2695, 2790, 2795, 1525, DG2 Systems.
+Each vacuum channel in these modules has a 0.5 ml volume.
+Because these are integrated degassers (exc for the DG2 stand-alone), the interconnecting tubing volumes are also low ~ 5 ml each.
 For this example, we recommend you flush each channel with at least 10 mls of mobile phase before use.
 Remember to flush them one-at-a-time, in sequential order, for best results.

 NOTE: Some early models of HPLC degassing systems had individual chamber volumes of greater than 30 mls each !
 When you add the total tubing volume to that you end up with a flush volume of 40 to 50 mls per channel.
 These systems took a long time to flush out.

-To save time performing these “flush” steps, you should take advantage of the highest available flow rate setting of your pump.
-With the prime purge valve open (so the solvent goes to waste), set the pump flow rate to 5 or 10 ml/min at 100% for the first channel and you will be able to flush out a single channel in two or three minutes.
-Repeat for each of the other channels and then adjust the flow rate back down to your normal equilibration flow rate before closing the prime purge valve again.
+To save time performing these initial “flush” steps, you should take advantage of the highest available flow rate setting of your pump.
+With the priming valve open (so the solvent goes to waste, not to the column), set the pump flow rate to 5 or 10 ml/min at 100% for the first channel (i.e. 'A') and you will be able to flush out a single channel in two or three minutes.
+Repeat for each of the other channels and then adjust the flow rate slowly back down to your normal equilibration flow rate before closing the prime purge valve again.
 Our lab performs this flushing procedure at the start of each day to insure the HPLC columns receive fresh solvent.
-This procedure should also be performed any time a mobile phase bottle is changed out to a different bottle or liquid is "topped off" too.
+This procedure should also be performed any time a mobile phase bottle is changed out to a different bottle or the liquid is "topped off" too.

 Please keep in mind that running liquid at 10 ml/min during the flush phase in most analytical degassing modules will not result in very efficient degassing as degassing efficiency is a function of flow rate (surface area of liquid exposed over time).
 You will still need to wait a period of time until the new solvent is fully degassed once again, but at least you will know it is free of any older mobile phase. *Remember, everything you do before you start an analysis contributes to the final result.

-- Do you own an Agilent, HP or Waters brand HPLC degasser module which needs parts or to be repaired?
-Chiralizer Services can repair most HPLC degasser modules, with quick turnaround, for less money than other companies.
-Please refer to this link for more information: http://www.chiralizer.com/HPLC_Degasser_Repair_Parts_Service.htm
+- Do you own an Agilent, HP, Shimadzu, Thermo, Dionex or Waters brand HPLC degasser module which needs parts or service?
+Chiralizer Services can professionally repair most HPLC degasser modules, with quick turnaround (1-2 days), for less money than other companies.
+Don't buy another contaminated or broken degasser fro one of the auction web sites (e.g. ebay).
+Have your own degasser professionally repaired and save money.
+Please refer to this link for more information: http://www.chiralizer.com/hplc-degasser-repair.html